operator-9/irate/README.md

-# irate
+# IRATE

-Intermediate representation analysis tooling environment.
+IRATE is the intermediate representation analysis tooling environment.